-Summer is already underway, which means most people have vacations and weekend getaways on their mind.
+Summer is already underway, which means most people have vacations and weekend getaways on their minds.
 Every trip begins with a packing session, which isn’t the most exciting aspect of your vacation, but it is crucial.

 For starters, you’ll want to bring everything you’ll need for a big getaway without taking up a bunch of space in your luggage.
 After all, there’s a chance you’ll want to do a little shopping and bring back souvenirs to remind you of your trip.